Apply for Fall 2021 or Spring 2022

-There are a number of ways in which Naropa University offers an educational and contemplative immersion in yoga studies that is truly unique.
+Naropa University offers an educational and contemplative immersion that will make your master's degree in yoga studies truly unique.
 The curriculum offers a detailed training in the history, practice, and views of major lineages of yoga.
 This includes a critical study of yoga across diverse Indian religions, including Hinduism, Buddhism, Jainism, and Sufism.
 The curriculum also charts the emergence of the ‘non-sectarian’ practice of “haṭha yoga” and the twentieth-century flourishing of modern yoga, both postural and meditative.

-The MA in Yoga Studies is a three-year program that is “low-residency,” which means it is primarily offered online, but includes two in-person retreats in Boulder, Colorado.
-You can enroll in the MA in Yoga Studies from wherever you live.
+Naropa's Master's Degree in Yoga Studies is a three-year program that is “low-residency,” which means it is primarily offered online, but includes two in-person retreats in Boulder, Colorado.
+You can enroll in the Yoga Studies degree program from wherever you live.
 The pace of the program makes it possible to continue engaging your professional life while working towards completion of the degree.
 We begin with a nine-day residential retreat in the fall of the first year, bringing the students together with faculty to build community and provide a face-to-face experience of contemplative education.
 A second nine-day retreat is held in the fall semester of the third year.

 The Naropa yoga studies faculty are accomplished scholars of yoga who are committed to contemplative pedagogy.
 As educators whose lives have been heavily steeped in Indian culture and tradition, they are committed to sharing both the complex theories of yogic philosophy as well as the sense of wonder that accompanies the practice of yoga.

 Whether you’re meeting online or in person, your professors are dedicated to building community through thoughtful lessons and authentic discussion.
 While you may be studying from home, your yoga degree will be an unforgettable journey of community, connection, and growth.